unanan/UNet_Nested4Tiny_Objects_Keypoints/docs/quickstart.md

 - Arrange the keypoints onto different target heatmaps according to their intrinsic logical relationship.

-- When validating & inferencing, the predictions, also the heatmap(s), should be 'translated' to points according to the logic when creation.
+- When validating & inferencing, the predictions, also the heatmap(s), should be 'translated' to points according to the creation.

 - If not modify the "translation" method, the default "translation" method: "auto match keypoints" will be adopted, which means automatically matching the predict keypoints with target keypoints by calculating the minimum distance.

 #### Run

 -